nielsvanhooy/py-cursus-work/python-beginner/05-string-and-variables-en.md

 If you are stuck on something. try to google it.

 Exercise!: How do i get the length of a string in python?.
-(use google) and combine your knew knowledge with the input function.
+(use google) and combine your new knowledge with the input function.
 ---

 As you can see the code is starting to get "Muddy" with all the different strings and plusses and syntax.
 On to the world of Variables!

+---
 ## Variables
+---

 Variables are containers for storing data values.